 The ecommerce site had to reflect the high street store, so they used a web designer but had a tight budget.
 The results are testimony to what a web designer can do with an off-the-shelf ecommerce package.
 The eye-catching design is based round a billboard theme and their own product photography, which really marks the site out as different from other biking sites.

-Green Jersey Web Design created the virtual store by customising boxed ecommerce package SellerDeck Catalog.
+The Urban Rider website was created by customising boxed ecommerce package SellerDeck Catalog.
 "Processing both web and telephone orders as well as day-to-day site maintenance is quick and easy.
 The software has the right balance between flexibility and features, while giving us room for growth as sales increase," says Will.

 "The software and hosting cost less than £1,000; our total spend including design and professionally produced images was about £7,000.
 We launched at Christmas 2008 - if we hadn't we'd have lost about £2,000 in profit.
 Our website's not just great for expanding online sales - it drives extra customers to our shop.
 On a Saturday half of our takings comes from people that found us via our website."

 The business started in 2008 and online sales quickly made up about 15% of their takings, but the profit is significantly higher on goods sold online, because overheads are much lower.
 About 75% of online purchases are made by UK customers, while 20% lives in the United States.